Urban Vitality & Ecology

 - Sustainable Neighborhood Tool: Create a Pollinator Garden

 - St. Louis Riverfront Butterfly Byway is a collection of small sites forming a pollinator pathway that consists of 30+ acres of monarch habitat with proximity to the Mississippi River.
 All Butterfly Byway establishment will be complete by Spring 2018, and interpretive panels will be installed at several locations.

 - St. Louis Biophilic City Resolution

 - Sustainable Neighborhood Tool: Use Native Plants for Biodiversity

 - Urban Biodiversity Inventory Framework

+Promote citywide programs and practices that advance eco-literacy and contribute to equitable access to quality greenspaces and nature.
 Collaboratively develop and implement community-based pilot projects to test process and techniques.

 Work with stakeholders with expertise to develop and maintain an urban natural resources/biodiversity inventory and map that reflects current natural assets and future opportunities to enhance, expand and access them.

 Create a citywide Urban Vitality & Ecology Strategic Action Plan that provides the basis for well-informed policy modifications and community-based decisions, strategically prioritizes both redevelopment and key natural resource opportunities, and identifies actionable items for implementation.